a740g/SpaceShooter2K/README.md

 - No sound buffer copy limit unlike the original code
 - Alt + Enter puts the game in window mode

+## USAGE

+- Clone the repository to a directory of your choice
+- Open Terminal and change to the directory using an appropriate OS command
+- Run `git submodule update --init --recursive` to initialize, fetch and checkout git submodules
+- Open *SpaceShooter2k.bas* in the QB64-PE IDE and press `F5` to compile and run
+- To use the library in your project add the [Toolbox64](https://github.com/a740g/Toolbox64) repositiory as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

+## NOTES

+- This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
+- When you clone a repository that contains submodules, the submodules are not automatically cloned by default
+- You will need to use the `git submodule update --init --recursive` to initialize, fetch and checkout git submodules
-The source port still has some rough edges and bugs.
-You can see these under the [TODO](https://github.com/a740g/SpaceShooter2K/blob/master/SpaceShooter2k.bas#L7) section in the source code.
-Joystick / game controller support is WIP.
-I will gradually work through these as and when I get time.
+- The source port still has some rough edges and bugs.
+You can see these under the [TODO](https://github.com/a740g/SpaceShooter2K/blob/master/SpaceShooter2k.bas#L7) section in the source code

-The source port also uses new features introduced in [QB64-PE v3.3.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work correctly or reliably with older versions of QB64-PE or any version of QB64.
-You've been warned.
-Please don't nag me about backwards compatiblity.
+- Joystick / game controller support is WIP.
+I will gradually work through these as and when I get time

+## ASSETS

 Icon by [Everaldo / Yellowicon](https://iconarchive.com/artist/everaldo.html)

+## CREDITS

 There is a [YouTube Playthrough](https://www.youtube.com/watch?v=LnUwmS-mYPA) that helped me a lot while doing the source port.
 Shoutout to [David Coleman](https://www.youtube.com/user/TheFieryDreamer) for posting the video.

-As usual, I do not accept responsibility for any effects, adverse or otherwise, that this code may have on you, your computer, your sanity, your dog, and anything else that you can think of.
-Use it at your own risk.

-## Original Credits
+## ORIGINAL CREDITS

 Main programming, graphics, and MIDI music are by Adam "Gollum" Lonnberg.